mastodon/documentation/content/en/entities/PreviewCard.md

 ---
 title: PreviewCard
-description: Represents a rich preview card that is generated using OpenGraph tags from a URL.
+summary: Represents a rich preview card that is generated using OpenGraph tags from a URL.
 menu:
   docs:
     parent: entities